Caveat: Such Is Sunday

 […Like] writing in front of Confucius.

-This is a proverb that expresses the ridiculousness of trying to teach a master. "…Trying to teach your grandmother to suck eggs" is the equivalent classic English language proverb, but it's one that so far out of date as to be incomprehensible to modern speakers.
+This is a proverb that expresses the ridiculousness of trying to teach a master. “…Trying to teach your grandmother to suck eggs” is the equivalent classic English language proverb, but that’s an English-language one that is so far out of date as to be incomprehensible to modern speakers.

 Caveat: un submarino particular en la playa